 “For with the heart man believeth unto righteousness; and with the mouth confession is made unto salvation.” ~ Romans 10:10

 Who are true candidates for water baptism?
 Only the saved.
-The command to be baptized is prefaced by the word “repent”.
+The command to be baptized is prefaced by the need to repent first.

 “And saying, repent ye: for the kingdom of heaven is at hand.
 For this is he that was spoken of by the prophet Esaias, saying, The voice of one crying in the wilderness, prepare ye the way of the Lord, make his paths straight.
 And this same John had his raiment of camel’s hair and a leather girdle about his loins; and his meat was locusts and wild honey.
 Then went out to him Jerusalem, and all Judaea, and all region around about Jordan.
 And were baptized of him in Jordan, confessing their sins.
 But when he saw many of the Pharisees and Sadducees come to his baptism, he said unto them, O generation of vipers, who hath warned you to flee from the wrath to come?
 Bring forth therefore fruits meet for repentance” ~ Matthew 3:2-8

 Very religious people came to be baptized, but John the Baptist told them that they were not ready.
 They first needed to repent of their sins and forsake them.
 And they needed to prove this to everyone by the fruits of a new life that they would be living.
 A life that would include more than outward religion, but that would show they have a new heart.
 One that had been completely changed.

 Peter preached the same message to the many religious Jews on the day of Pentecost.